cristoper/jquery-KivaSort/README.md

 ## Installation

 The KivaSort plugin is contained in a single JavaScript file, [kiva_sort.js](https://raw.githubusercontent.com/cristoper/jquery-KivaSort/master/js/kiva_sort.js).
-You can also find the latest stable version in the master branch of [its github repository](https://github.com/cristoper/jquery-KivaSort)
+You can find the latest stable version in the master branch of [its github repository](https://github.com/cristoper/jquery-KivaSort)

 KivaSort has two dependencies which must also be referenced from your HTML document: